Flores East Nusa Tenggara, Indonesia Travel Guide

 Roads differ island-wide.
 The Trans-Flores Highway has improved but includes challenging sections.

-General caution is advised.
+General wariness is advised.
 Traffic rules are often loosely followed.
-Drive defensively and stay aware.
+Drive with caution and stay aware.

 Sea travel provides a distinct way to connect to other Indonesian islands or embark on immersive tours.